“How am I going to get to the doctor’s office?”

 As you can see, telemedicine appointments are a great choice for those who can’t get to the office, or just appreciate the flexibility and convenience of a virtual consult.

-If you’d like to schedule a virtual consult with either Dr. Gilmore or Dr. Ho, you’re only a couple of clicks and a short request form away!
+If you’d like to schedule a virtual consult with Dr. Gilmore, you’re only a couple of clicks and a short request form away!
 Click below to get started, or give us a call at (703) 560-3773 if you need help or have any questions.